The Vedic Theory of Creation

 In Vedic philosophy, creation is modeled as the creative activity of consciousness.
 Creativity itself is not alien to us, although we may not fully understand the mechanics behind it.
 Vedas describe a theory of creation in which meanings in consciousness are objectified in matter in acts of creativity.
 This theory of matter is different from the one provided by current science, and it illustrates a new way of looking at reality which can be useful to both science and religion.

-The science-religion controversy is, from a Vedic standpoint, is found on two different theories of matter, not based upon a divide between reason and faith.
-A better understanding of the Vedic view of creation and matter can shed light on how theories about matter can be compatible with the existence of mind, freewill, morality, consciousness, and God.
+The science-religion controversy is, from a Vedic standpoint, founded on two different theories of matter, not based upon a divide between reason and faith.
+A better understanding of the Vedic view of creation and matter can shed light on how theories about matter can be compatible with the existence of mind, free will, morality, consciousness, and God.

 The idea of Six Causes is not originally a Vedic concept, but a spin from the Greek notion of Four Causes.
 To those educated or familiar with Western philosophy, this might be a useful way to understand the otherwise difficult, and sometimes obscure, ideas.